arlo-lib/ARLO/README.rst

 If you don't have MuJoCo installed you need to `install <https://mujoco.org/download>`_ it.
 Moreover Python >= 3.7 is needed.

+The library is tested over macOS and Linux.

 Running Experiments
 ===================
 You can find the code needed to run the experiments of the paper in the folder ``experiments``.
 In order to be able to run the